-A Marine asked about running during the USMC three mile run.
+A Marine asked about running during the USMC three-mile run.

 Running with stomach cramps is never fun, but there are ways to lessen or work through the pain - or even prevent the cramps altogether.

 First, it is still a big mystery to many physiologists and doctors as to what is the real cause of stomach cramps.
 The experts have theorized that the common side stitch is caused by the exertion that running and bouncing forces inside the abdominal walls.
-Basically, your stomach and other organs - like the spleen and liver - bump into each other as your feet jar the ground causing connective tissue to stretch on the nerves and cause pain.
-This connective tissue is also attached to your diaphragm which helps with breathing.
+Basically, your stomach and other organs -- like the spleen and liver -- bump into each other as your feet jar the ground, causing connective tissue to stretch on the nerves and cause pain.
+This connective tissue also is attached to your diaphragm, which helps with breathing.
 This pain is usually on the right side and just under the ribs.
-Exercise like horseback riding, running, and sit-ups are common causes of the side stitch.
+Exercise like horseback riding, running and sit-ups are common causes of the side stitch.

-Ways to Prevent or Lessen the Pain of the Common Side Stitch:
+Ways to prevent or lessen the pain of the common side stitch:

 You shouldn't drink large amounts of water or eat 2-4 hours before exercise.
-Sip small amounts (1-2 swallows) before and during exercise and wait to fully re-hydrate until after the workout.
+Sip small amounts (1-2 swallows) before and during exercise and wait to rehydrate fully until after the workout.
 Dehydration can cause cramping as well, so do not ignore water/Gatorade during running.
 Always sip a few swallows at regular intervals if running for more than 30 minutes and in hot temperatures.

 Pre-stretch before running by doing side torso twists.
 One of the best ways to pre-stretch the area is to lift your arms over your head and lean to the left and right at the waist.

-Do more lower back and abdominal exercises - see "Achieve Washboard Abs" for more ideas.
+Do more lower-back and abdominal exercises; see "Achieve Washboard Abs" for more ideas.
 Having a strong core will help you prevent the side stitch.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.